Cooked vs. Raw Pet Food: Choose What’s Best for your Pet

 Safe Practices for Lightly Cooking

-Course ground meat should be cooked to a raw temperature between 92ºF – 118ºF.
-This allows for some of the undesirable bacteria to cook off while maintaining as much of the beneficial bacteria and nutrients as possible.
-Whole raw meaty bones should NEVER be cooked unless you are making a bone broth or stock.
-Cooking whole meaty bones causes splintering and presents a serious choking hazard for your pet.
-Whole meaty bones should only be served raw as they are softer and easier to crunch down on.
-If you are interested in soft whole meaty bones for your dog, we recommend trying the Beef Knuckle Bones, Duck Necks, or Chicken Necks.
-All three are great choices for small puppies and adult dogs.
+Lightly cook raw meat over the stove to a raw temperature between 92ºF – 118ºF.
+Raw meaty bones should NEVER be cooked unless you are boiling a bone broth or stock.
+Cooked bones are susceptible to splintering and present a serious choking hazard for your pet.
+Raw meaty bones should only be served raw as the bones are softer and easier to crunch down on.
+The Beef Knuckle Bones, Duck Necks, and Chicken Necks are soft bones that will work well for most dogs.

-No matter what method you use, you should always practice safe handling of raw meat, poultry, seafood, fruits, and vegetables.
+Always safely handle raw meat, poultry, seafood, fruits, and vegetables.
 This will prevent the growth of unwanted pathogens.
-View below for some helpful tips on how to safely handle raw food.
+View a list of helpful tips below on handling raw food safely.
 More information on safe handling practices can be found on our website.

-- Food should be stored in TQDF packaging or airtight bags
+- Food should be stored in Top Quality Dog Food packaging or airtight bags.

 Disclaimer: This blog is intended for educational purposes only.
 You are responsible for your pet(s) health and safety.
 We encourage you to research topics further and consult with your Veterinarian or Pet Nutritionist before modifying your pet(s) diet.

 Lee, Elizabeth.
 “Raw Dog Food Diet: Benefits and Risks.”
 WebMD, WebMD, 21 Apr.
 2012, pets.webmd.com/dogs/guide/raw-dog-food-dietary-concerns-benefits-and-risks#1.